Streetlight Charging in the Kansas City Right-of-Way

 Project Detail: Streetlight Charging in the Kansas City Right-of-Way

 Funding for this project was awarded to MEC through a competitively funded opportunity offered by the U.S. Department of Energy.
 MEC and its partners are making in-kind contributions to leverage these federal dollars for the benefit of the Kansas City community.

 MEC is local non-profit that works to create resource efficiency, environmental health, and economic vitality in the Kansas City region.
 The project planning, installation and information gathering will take place over 3 years.
 The charging stations will remain in place for their useful lives (or until they are irretrievably damaged by an accident or serious vandalism).

-Demonstrate and Test
+Demonstrate & Test

 A growing number of drivers are choosing EVs; however, access to electric vehicles and charging remains a barrier.
 As EVs replace conventional vehicles, members of the Kansas City community could see health benefits from such as decreased pollution from vehicle tailpipes.

 The majority of EV charging (80% or more) happens at home, but Kansas City has many residents who lack access to off-street garages or driveways where they can install charging.
 This is a pilot project to install limited EV charging on the streetlight system to demonstrate and test curbside charging of electric vehicles at existing on-street parking locations.

 - The pilot will demonstrate how charging can be integrated with the streetlight system to provide curbside access to public EV charging in the city right-of-way.

 - Expand access for renters, multi-family building residents, and taxis/TNCs